Neurotically Yours: Human characters

-Betty Bo'Qua, aka "The Previous Owner", is Foamy's owner before Germaine.
+Betty Bo'Qua, "The Previous Owner", is Foamy's owner before Germaine.
 Against Foamy's advice, Betty performed witchcraft to become a shemale; she drew the ire of demonic spirits and, as a result, must perform an annual ritual if she wants to keep living.
 She also performs off Broadway from time to time.

 Ollie is Germaine's grandfather.
 Ollie took it upon himself to raise Germaine after her father left her and her mother was deemed unfit to parent.
 Ollie is an old school New York citizen whose years of city-living made him hardened and sarcastic.
 He appears cold at times, but does his best to raise his granddaughter, even if it means letting her make her own mistakes.
 Ollie appears solely in the Chibisodes, being introduced in "New Phone".
 In the present day, he currently lives in Florida while Germaine house sits his Connecticut house.
 He has yet to make an appearance in the present day however.

 Salt Forester is Foamy's new owner, who is introduced in the episode "Mail Friend".
 Salt is an aspiring novelist with a scratchy voice who reluctantly takes in Foamy so he can get his P.O. box back after Foamy took up residence.
 His work is noted to be rather poor by Foamy, and uses waffles as a recurring theme, though Foamy, since first meeting him, has managed to get him to cut down the amount of waffle material Salt has written.
 Until recently, Salt and his roommate Sue lived in a storage unit, claiming it was the cheapest possible option in New York City.
 Sue has since moved out of the unit (see below).

 Sue Z. June is Salt's roommate introduced in the episode "New Room".
 She is a mute by choice and communicates mostly through texting, otherwise appearing stoic and completely emotionless.
 Salt says that the only time Sue ever spoke, she said, "I don't speak because no one listens."
 Salt tries to stay on her good side because she has a mean streak and a tendency for tazing other people with little or no provocation, which causes Foamy to take an instant liking to her.
 Sue has since replaced Germaine as Foamy's verbal foil and musical accompaniment, despite her refusal to react to his ranting, other than responding with different emojis to show her emotional replies.
 It's also indicated that she plays Roller-Derby and has become notorious for ripping off opponents' limbs.
 Recently, Sue relocated to a supposedly "remote island" location to get away from people (yet it still has a local coffee shop), but Foamy and Pilz-E found her and immediately moved in.